Healthy Homes Assessment Johnsonville

 Draught Stopping Johnsonville

-If you can feel external air getting in, or see a clear draught from a gap or hole, then it is probably a gap or crack that needs sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that allow air to enter or exit within your home need seals.
-For example, if the open fireplace isn’t used it may cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure that these draughts are stopped as much as possible.
+If you are able to feel external air coming in or a clear draught from a gap or hole or crack, then it’s most likely a gap or crack that needs sealing in somehow.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and let air in or out of your house require the sealing.
+For instance, if an open fireplace is not in use, it could cause draughts, and should be shut from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as much as possible.

-There is no require to block gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows could be required to allow movement of the building as the house heats and cools, so that they can still be shut and opened, rather than securing.
-We will examine all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps in the construction.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building when the house warms and cools in order to let them be closed and opened rather instead of being stuck.
+We will test all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections